ghostleek/ghostleek/README.md

 # 👋 Hi, I’m Kahhow
-- 🌱 I’m currently learning to be a software engineer
+- 🌱 I’m currently learning to be a **technical product manager** (learning basics of software engineering on the side)
 - 💞️ I’m looking to collaborate on bringing tech and industry exposure to teachers (and public officers)
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/leekahhow/) | [Twitter](https://twitter.com/leekahhow)
 <!---